Quill: Symbolism

+Quills have long been associated with administration and writing.

 From the 19th century in radical and socialist symbolism, quills have been used to symbolize clerks and intelligentsia.
 Some notable examples are the Radical Civic Union, the Czech National Social Party in combination with the hammer, symbol of the labour movement, or the Democratic Party of Socialists of Montenegro.

 Quills appear on the seals of the United States Census Bureau and the Administrative Office of the United States Courts.
 They also appear in the coats of arms of several US Army Adjutant general units which focus on administrative duties.

-Quills are on the coats of arms of a number of municipalities such as Bargfeld-Stegen in Germany and La Canonja in Spain.

-Three books and a quill pen are the symbols of Saint Hilary of Poitiers.

-Quill and pen knives

-A quill knife was the original primary tool used for cutting and sharpening quills, a process known as "dressing".

-Following the decline of the quill in the 1820s, after the introduction of the maintenance-free, mass-produced steel dip nib by John Mitchell, knives were still manufactured but became known as desk knives, stationery knives or latterly as the name stuck "pen" knives.

-There is a small but significant difference between a pen knife and a quill knife, in that the quill knife has a blade that is flat on one side and convex on the other which facilitates the round cuts required to shape a quill.

-A "pen" knife by contrast has two flat sides.
-This distinction is not recognised by modern traders, dealers or collectors, who define a quill knife as any small knife with a fixed or hinged blade, including such items as ornamental fruit knives.